themeblvd/theme-blvd-layout-builder/readme.txt

 = 1.0.0 =

-* This is the first release.
+* This is the first release.release.